 - Encourage a greater jobs-to-housing balance.
-For new housing developments, the Town should prioritize housing developments that fit existing and future employment within the Town, while recruiting jobs that fit the skills existing residents already have. - Seek to provide experiences for a wide range of locals and visitors through the creation of amenities.
-While sufficient demand exists to grow additional housing development, the Town may benefit from evaluating the experiences and amenities provided for a wide range of locals and visitors.
-Amenities such as shops, restaurants, parks, recreation areas, and historic/cultural attractions help generate "buzz" and energy about Braselton among residents and workers.
+The Town should look to prioritize new housing developments that fit existing and future employment within the town, while recruiting jobs that fit the skills existing residents already have. - Seek to provide experiences for a wide range of locals and visitors through the creation of amenities.
+While sufficient demand exists to grow additional housing development, demand still needs to be proven to additional builders and lenders who can impact the amount of new downtown housing supply.
+New amenities, including shops and restaurants, parks, recreation areas, and historic/cultural attractions help generate "buzz" and energy about Braselton among residents and workers.